nmeri17/suphle-docs/src/docs/v1/routing/index.md

 1) request comes in for v1, we skip v2
 2)  v2, we slice the array from v2, and load backwards till a match is found

+You don't have to Extend api route collections as this would tightly couple each new collection to the previous one.
+Incoming collections should be able to pick up where their preceding collection left off

-You don't have to Extend api route collections. we're not reading its parents automatically from a numerically indexed array of versions cuz it won't be immediately understood by a human reader
+We're not reading its parents automatically from a numerically indexed array of versions cuz it won't be immediately understood by a human reader

+## CRUD routes
+CRUD are operations commonly used for managing resources or entities.
+Rather than defining them for each entity in our application, the collection class offers the `_crud` method.
+It doesn't in itself return the required method, but a `CrudBuilder` object that enables us fashion the prepared renderers to our desired tastes.

+`CrudBuilder` assumes the application's primary consumer is a browser and as such, uses browser-based renderers rather than JSON

+For endpoints rendering HTML content the `CrudBuilder`

+describe the method behaviors so they can know which ones they want overriden. draw a table showing their end patterns against the returned renderer